Teichlab/cellhint/README.md

 + <details>
   <summary><strong>3.1.
 Change the dataset order</strong></summary>

-  The order of datasets used by `celltypist.harmonize` can be found in the attribute `.dataset_order` (`alignment.dataset_order`), which is either auto-determined by CellTypist or specified by the user (via the `dataset_order` parameter in `celltypist.harmonize`).
+  The order of datasets used by `cellhint.harmonize` can be found in the attribute `.dataset_order` (`alignment.dataset_order`), which is either auto-determined by CellTypist or specified by the user (via the `dataset_order` parameter in `celltypist.harmonize`).
 This order is also reflected by the column order of the harmonisation table.

   Along the order of datasets, optimal choices of `minimum_unique_percents` and `minimum_divide_percents` (see `1.4.`) in each iteration can be found in `alignment.minimum_unique_percents` and `alignment.minimum_divide_percents`.
 For instance, harmonising five datasets requires four iterations, and thus both `.minimum_unique_percents` and `.minimum_divide_percents` have a length of four.